-There is no coinsurance, copay, or deductible for the Medicare-covered counseling
+There is no coinsurance, copay, or deductible for the Medicare-covered counseling and shared decision-making visit or for the LDCT.

 Screening for lung cancer with low dose computed tomography (LDCT) (continued)

 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.